RodrigoFigueroaM/CodeCampUnity3D/README.md

 	- Navigate to the Project Window
 	- Click "Assets" > "Scripts"
 	- Double click on PlayerController script to modify it
+	![alt text](https://github.com/RodrigoFigueroaM/CodeCampUnity3D/blob/master/screenshots/addScript.gif)
 	- Once you're done making the script, drag it into the player's inspector menu
-	- Go into the Inspector Window and modify the movement speed
-		- Select the player and under the Inspector Window there is a Script submenu named Player Controller
-		- Modify the value of "Speed"
-		- We recommend a value of 10
-	![alt text](https://github.com/RodrigoFigueroaM/CodeCampUnity3D/blob/master/screenshots/addScript.gif)

 ```C#
 using System.Collections;
 using System.Collections.Generic;